3 Hidden-state models

 No analytical solution to the posterior distribution for \(R_t\) exists, however Parag (2021) avoid the need for simulation-based methods through the use of grid-based approximations.

-In Section 1.4 we highlighted that the renewal model can be placed on either reported cases (as in the examples so far) or infection incidence.
+In Section 1.4 we highlighted that the renewal model can be placed on either reported cases (as in the examples so far) or “true” infection incidence.
+Let’s now assume that reported cases are observed with Gaussian noise about the true number of infections.

-SMC methods can also be used to solve more standard parameter-estimation problems, but this isn’t the focus of this book.↩︎
+1. SMC methods can also be used to solve more standard parameter estimation problems, but this isn’t the focus of this website.↩︎